jannunzi/wam-ng2/README.md

 ]
 ```

-Now that we have the both jQuery UI and it's typings setup in the app, we should be able to create angular 2 directives and use jQuery UI features.
+Now that we have the both jQuery UI and it's typings setup in the app, we should be able to create directives and use jQuery UI features.